SAP-archive/teched2020-DAT164/exercises/ex0/README.md

 ## Login

-You will be assigned a number at the beginning of the workshop.<br>
+You will be provided with a participant number at the beginning of the workshop.<br>
 <br>
 Tenant: `dat164` <br>
 Username: `TAXY` where XY is your assigned number<br>